itsyahboijim/HBF/README.md

 it will be repurposed as a backend server for the React frontend.
 Such is to be accomplished:

-- [ ] Throw errors on routes beginning with `/interface`
-- [ ] Disable browser cookie interactions
+- [x] Disable browser cookie interactions
-- [ ] Modify redirects to throw an error instead
+- [x] Modify redirects to return data instead
+- [x] Change JWT verification to take JWT from request headers and not cookies
+- [x] Modify the responses of certain API endpoints

 In addition, this project was one of the first few projects I had, and as I have grown as a developer, certain implementations that I have applied here